How to Join a SIG:

 The Construction Special Interest Group meets quarterly at MidPointe Public Library, West Chester.
 Meeting topics are determined by members and include invited speakers followed by open discussion.
-Topics/speakers for 2016/2017 include, "Working with Your Architect", Legal Issues, Reserve Studies, and Product Showcase.
+Topics/speakers for 2016/2017 include, "Basic Bidding", "Working with Your Architect", Legal Issues, Reserve Studies, and Vendor presentations.

 ELS-SIG is dedicated to promoting the issues and concerns of ethnic librarians and library staff in our region.
 ELS-SIG is an informal group that strives to provide networking, resource sharing, recruitment, and mentoring information and opportunities.
 This group is open to librarians and staff from all library settings and all underrepresented ethnic groups.

 Convener: Craig Person, Head of Access Services, Northern Kentucky University, email@example.com